AstroJames/PLASMAtools/README.md

-# Python tools for reading and manipulating plasma fluid simulations
+# Parallelised Python tools for reading and manipulating plasma fluid simulations

-Utilises MP parallelisation, lots of vectorisation through the `numpy` library, JIT compiling for I/O through `numba`, and `joblib` for any trivial parallelisation.
+Utilises MP parallelisation, lots of vectorisation through the `numpy` library, JIT (mostly AOT) compiling for I/O and almost all post-processing functions through `numba`.
 There are a number of FFTs the library can use, depending upon what is available.
 The fastest (by a factor of a few) is `pyfftw`.
-Currently I am working on MPI implmentations for both FFT and derivative class, which is invaluable for large mem. jobs with more than (1k^3) cells.
+This works quite well up to 2k^3, but the `spectra_mpi.py` tool in the repository can be used for larger jobs.
+All spectral manipulations, like integrating, binning, etc., are written in `numba` and are incredibly efficient.

 Currently the reading of FLASH data is handled by the `read.py` code, which has classes for particles and fields, and can read `FLASH`, `RAMSES` and `BHAC` simulation data.
+All of the tools really only have been tested thoroughly on uniform grids.
+For `BHAC`, where the simulation has been run in AMR, the read also does an efficient interpolation onto a uniform mesh using `numba` to linearly interpolate and `pykdtree` for constructing a KD tree for a NN search.

 The post-processing functions are contained within `funcs/derived_vars/operations.py`, `funcs/spectral/operations.py`, `transfer_funcs/shell_trans_funcs.py` for derived variable functions, spectral variable functions and transfer functions respectively.
-The derivative class is in `funcs/derivative/derivatives_numba.py`.
+The derivative class is in `funcs/derivative/derivatives.py`.

-All scalar/vector operations can be used in 1D, 2D or 3D.
+All scalar/vector operations can be used in 1D, 2D or 3D, for a variety of boundary conditions on each boundary.

 At the moment, the post-processing functions can be used as stand-alone functions that are directly applied to data, but for quite a few of them (look at `read.py`) they can be called as a method for the data object, which adds new derived fields directly to the data object.